Bataan: Others

-Human Development
+Human development

 Bataan is amongst the provinces in the Philippines with high Human Development Index.
 The 2015 HDI of the province is 0.793.

 Economy

-Economic Significance
+Economic significance

-Bataan is one of the most progressive provinces of Central Luzon and Manila Bay Region, and a key contributor to the region's overall economic productivity.
+Bataan is one of the most progressive provinces of Luzon and Manila Bay Region, and a key contributor to the region's overall economic productivity.
+Its 2024 Provincial Product Account (PPA) also known as Provincial GDP (Gross Domestic Product) stands at PhP300-billion.
+It registered a growth rate of 9.3% which is the fastest in Central Luzon region.
+Also, the Philippine Statistics Authority estimates that Bataan leads all other provinces in the Philippines in terms of per capita GDP at PhP 337,218.
+The 2024 per capita GDP is derived by dividing the GDP of the province/ HUC by its total population based on the 2024 Census of Population (2024 POPCEN).
 The province is strategically located right in the middle of the country's growth triad corridor of Subic Special Economic and Freeport Zone, Clark Freeport and Special Economic Zone and Metro Manila.
-It is one of the Philippines' industrial heartland owing to the presence of heavy industries, two freeport zones and several special manufacturing zones.
-Due to these factors plus the province's competitive incentives offered to new business locators, the Philippine Chamber of Commerce and Industry adjudged Bataan as the most business friendly province in the country during the 47th Philippine Business Conference Expo held last November 2021.
-This is the second time the province had received such recognition, the first one was in 2018.
+It is one of the Philippines' industrial centers owing to the presence of heavy industries, two freeport zones and several special manufacturing zones.
+Due to these factors plus the province's competitive incentives offered to new business locators, the Philippine Chamber of Commerce and Industry adjudged Bataan as the most business friendly province in the country during the 49th Philippine Business Conference Expo held last 25 and 26 October 2023.
+This is the third time the province had received such recognition, the first one was in 2018, while the second in 2021.

 In 2020, Bataan registered the third highest locally sourced income among all the provinces in the Philippines as certified by the Department of Finance - Bureau of Local Government Finance (BLGF).

-Industries and Manufacturing
+Industries and manufacturing

 Bataan hosts various industries, ranging from light to heavy.
-These industries are producing diverse products for domestic distribution and export such as refined petroleum products, petrochemicals, ammunitions, industrial grade explosives, marine cargo vessels, luxury yachts, pre-cast concrete, cement, steel building materials, animal feeds, fertilizers, fiberglass products, electronic components, medical personal protective equipment, paper, plastic products, optical lense, textile and leather products, and sporting goods and apparels.
-Dunlop Slazenger Philippines Inc. in the Freeport Area of Bataan, Mariveles specially takes pride as the exclusive producer of tennis balls used in The Championships, Wimbledon.
+These industries are producing diverse products for domestic distribution and export such as refined petroleum products, petrochemicals, ammunitions, industrial grade explosives, marine cargo vessels, luxury yachts, pre-cast concrete, cement, steel building materials, animal feeds, fertilizers, fiberglass products, electronic components, automotive parts, medical personal protective equipment, paper, plastic products, optical lenses, textile and leather products, and sporting goods and apparels.
+Industrial productions account to 64% of the province's GDP valued at PhP192.41-billion as of 2024.

 The largest industrial complexes operating in the province are listed below.